StrongLoop-Evangelists/workshop-marketplace/workshop/00-initialization.md

 The API Connect team at IBM happily continues to develop, support and maintain LoopBack, which is at the core of API Connect.
-When your APIs need robust management and security options, please check out http://ibm.biz/tryAPIC
+When our APIs need robust management and security options, please check out http://ibm.biz/tryAPIC
 ```

-At this point, your application foundation is ready.
+At this point, our application foundation is ready.
 The terminal outputs some helpful next steps to continue development.
-The first being to `cd` (change directory) into the directory of your application.
-You are also given the command to create your first model which will be used to build the corresponding API.
-And you are also told how to run your application.
+The first being to `cd` (change directory) into the directory of our application.
+We are also given the command to create our first model which will be used to build the corresponding API.
+And we are also told how to run our application.
 Let's move along to the model/API step.

 **Next Step:** [Link a Datasource](01-link-datasource.md)